SMART PEOPLE ARE NOT BETTER

 Most importantly, if you ever encounter Nikki, take the time to tune into her deeply accepting and loving spirit.
 It will be her gift to you!

 Nate Terrell, LCSW is the author of "Achieving Self-Compassion: Giving Yourself the Gifts of Happiness and Inner Peace."
-He invites you to check out his facebook page, Achieving Self-Compassion where you can discuss your own experiences with self-compassion.
+He invites you to check out his website, www.achievingselfcompassion where you can sign up for his newsletter and/or self-compassion coaching.
+He also encourages you to visit his Facebook page, Achieving Self-Compassion where you can discuss your own experiences with self-compassion.
 He looks forward to hearing from you!